shafairza/dashboardshafa/README.md

 ## Configuration

 ### Model Categories
-The application is configured for rice classification with these categories:
+The application is configured for rice classification with these categories based on rice varieties commonly cultivated in Turkey:
 - Arborio
 - Basmati
 - Ipsala
+- Karacadag
 - Jasmine

 Object Detection:
 - Not Smoking
 - Smoking

-To modify categories, edit the `categories` list in the `predict_classification()` function.

 ### Confidence Threshold
 Adjust the confidence threshold in the sidebar (0-100%) to filter predictions based on model confidence.

-### Framework Status

-The dashboard automatically detects available ML frameworks and shows status in the sidebar:
-- ✅ Available: Framework is installed and ready
-- ❌ Not Available: Framework is not installed (demo mode)

 ## File Structure

 ```
+├── Assets/                  # Logo file
+│   └── Logo Dashboard.png
+├── models/                  # DL model files
+│   ├── Shafa_Laporan 2.h5
+│   └── Shafa_Laporan 4.pt
+├── sample image/            # Image used
+│   └── Arborio.png
+│   .....
+│   └── Smoking.png
+├── README.md               # This file
 ├── dashboard.py            # Main application file
 ├── requirements.txt        # Python dependencies
-├── README.md             # This file
-├── models/               # ML model files
-│   ├── Shafa_Laporan 2.h5
-│   └── Shafa_Laporan 4.pt
-├── sample image/         # Uploaded images (auto-created)

 ```

 ## License

-This project is open source by Shafa and available under laboratory Big Data Programming.
+This project is open source by Shafa Statistics Student Universitas Syiah Kuala and available under laboratory Big Data Programming.

 ---

 **Note:** This dashboard works in production mode (with actual ML and DL models).
-The production mode provides real model predictions by creator.
+The production mode provides real model predictions by developer is Shafa.